noahehall/multicloud/providers/aws/services/Storage/ebs.md

 ### pricing

 - FYI: the pricing structure is insane to calculate, use the pricing calculator
+  - haha if they this shiz on the test your going to fail bro ;)~
 - volume type, provisioned volume size, and the provisioned IOPS and throughput performance
   - general purpose ssd: storage, iops, throughput, or regular volumes
   - provisioned IOPS ssd: storage, iops, or regular volumes